Some Background

 The Military and the NDE

-Diane Corcoran is president of the International Association for Near-Death Studies (IANDS), which aims to educate people about the phenomenon, and support those who have gone through it.
+Diane Corcoran was a past president of the International Association for Near-Death Studies (IANDS), which aims to educate people about the phenomenon and support those who have gone through it.
 She’s a retired Army colonel and nurse, serving from the Vietnam War through Desert Storm, and holds a doctorate in management.
 Corcoran didn’t know what a Vietnam War soldier was trying to tell her in 1969 about his near-death experience on the battlefield.
 The term was unknown at the time, and Colonel Corcoran could see that what he had gone through was life-changing.
 She recognized that it was a profound and extremely emotional experience.
 He was so worried that he would not be believed.
 Following are excerpts from interviews with Diane Corcoran.

 Since that day more than 40 years ago, I have made it my mission to learn more about those who report near-death experiences, especially combat veterans.

-While clinicians in most healthcare environments may have little knowledge of the NDE and its consequence, additional barriers exist in the military setting because the NDE and its consequences run counter to military culture.
+While clinicians in most healthcare environments may have little knowledge of the NDE and its consequences, additional barriers exist in the military setting because the NDE and its consequences run counter to military culture.

 Commanders have great authority in the military and if you go to your commander and say, I need to talk to you privately about this experience I had, that could be the end of your career.
 It's a culture in which consequences can happen quickly, and because of a lack of knowledge about NDEs, it may end a soldier’s career.
 One soldier told me that the minute he told his nurse about his experience, he was sedated for three days and then sent to see a psychiatrist immediately.
 They thought he was crazy.
 In fact, people with NDEs are not mentally ill, but may benefit from supportive counseling to help them integrate the experience.
 Currently, providers are not prepared to offer such counseling.